pnnl/ConStrain/design/frontend_feature_mapping_streamlit_to_unified.md

 Track one-to-one preservation of user-facing features from `docker/streamlit_app.py` into the unified API-driven frontend.

+Legacy Streamlit assets are now deprecated fallback/reference material.
+They are retained temporarily to preserve feature intent during migration, but they are no longer the supported container runtime.

 ## Feature Mapping Matrix

 | Streamlit Feature (docker_conf) | Existing Coverage in Current Frontend | Target Unified Frontend Behavior | Backend/API Contract Needed | Status |